 - All payment for course activities will occur through one of the following: customary load, overload, or credit banking.
 The method of payment will depend on the nature of the activity, the faculty member’s regularly assigned duties, when the work is performed, and the ability to be compensated in a specific manner based on state regulation and University policy.
 In addition, in the event that a course qualifies under more than one credit banking area, points do not sum.
 For faculty electing credit banking, in the event that the course qualifies under more than one covered area, compensation is based on the highest point value among the areas.
 All activities are eligible for compensation through one, and only one, mechanism.
 Payment mechanism must be selected no later than the first business day following the end of the drop-add period.
 HREO will review actions to ensure compliance with prevailing policies and regulations.

 - By selecting credit banking as the method of payment the faculty member agrees to delay compensation until the conclusion of the semester in which the course is offered.
 At the conclusion of the semester all banked credit will be processed and the faculty member will be paid at that time.
 Once the paperwork is received in HREO, payment will be made in accordance with customary payroll schedule on a pay lag.

-- At the conclusion of each major semester, chairs should submit for payment any credit banking points accumulated during the semester.
-All credit banking points should be submitted at the conclusion of the semester in which they were earned.
+- Chairs should submit for payment any credit banking points accumulated during the semester.
+This submission should occur as soon as is feasible following the formal assignement of duties, and after the beginning of the W period for the term in question.
+All credit banking points should be submitted by the conclusion of the semester in which they were earned.
 Any activities not submitted for payment by the first day of the next major semester may not be eligible for compensation.